trapmine/esteemaudit-patch/README.md

 ![](https://github.com/trapmine/esteemaudit-patch/raw/main/movecx80.png)

 So the patch itself will be a DLL to inject into winlogon.exe process.
-When our DLL injected into the process , it should find offset of vulnerably memcpy first.
+When our DLL injected into the process , it should find offset of vulnerable memcpy first.
 In our tests, we see that it's always located at gpkcsp+0xE280 offset in Windows2003(SP1/SP2 ENG/TUR editions.
 We can calculate base address of gpkcsp module and add 0xE280 to find the vulnerable offset by using GetModuleHandle api;

 ![](https://github.com/trapmine/esteemaudit-patch/raw/main/patchadres.png)